 My research focuses on population and community ecology and I am particularly interested in the dynamics of biological invasions and plant-herbivore interactions.
-Most of my projects emphasize the use of experiments in the field and have a strong plant focus – although insects, mammals and pathogens are often involved as well.
+Most of my projects emphasize the use of experiments in the field and all have a strong plant focus – although insects, mammals and pathogens are often involved as well.
 In addition, much of my work has an applied emphasis and strives to provide science-based insights about the management and restoration of human-impacted landscapes.

 My current research focuses primarily on a series of long-term studies that explore the following: